probedock/probedock-sensu/README.md

 1. Go to the http://sensu-plugins.io/ website to choose the checks you need

+2. Update the `images/sensu-server/plugins.txt` with the appropriate `<plugin>:<version>`

-2. Create the configuration check following the sensu documentation:
+3. Create the configuration check following the sensu documentation:

   * https://sensuapp.org/docs/0.26/guides/getting-started/intro-to-checks.html
   * https://sensuapp.org/docs/0.26/reference/checks.html

-  **Remark**: You need to create your check in `sensu-config` directory
+  **Remark**: You need to create your check in `sensu-data/checks` directory or
+    `sensu-data/handlers` directory.

+4. Push your modifications to the repository

-3. Update your sensu server setup
+5. Update your sensu server setup

   1. Update your repo (`git pull`)

   2. Re-run the `start.sh` script

-4. On each node of your infra, run:
+6. On each node of your infra, run:

   ```
-  sudo sensu-install -p <check_name>:<check_version>

-  # Example:
+  cd <repository>

+  git pull

-  sudo sensu-install -p disk-checks:2.0.1
+  sudo ./plugins.sh
   ```

-5. [Optional] To reproduce the setup, add the check to the `checks.txt` file